 Dyslexia Assessments

 If you or a loved one is struggling with dyslexia, it can be a frustrating and overwhelming experience.
 Fortunately, there is help available.
-Bluebird Psychology provides comprehensive psychoeducational assessments to identify dyslexia, other reading disorders, and related learning difficulties.
+Bluebird Psychology provides comprehensive psychoeducational assessments for children and adults to identify dyslexia, other reading disorders, and related learning difficulties.
 With personalized recommendations and evidence-based interventions, we can help you or your child develop the skills and strategies necessary to succeed academically and in life.

 What is Dyslexia?

-Dyslexia is a condition that affects the way some people learn to read, write, and spell.
-It is not caused by a lack of intelligence or a problem with vision, but rather by differences in the way the brain processes information.
+Dyslexia is a common learning disorder that affects the way some people learn to read, write, and spell.
+It is not caused by a lack of intelligence, but rather by differences in the way the brain processes information.

 People with dyslexia may have difficulty with decoding, which means recognizing letters and the sounds they make.
 This can make it hard to read words accurately and quickly.
 They may also have trouble with encoding, which means spelling words correctly.
 Dyslexia can also make it challenging to remember words and their meanings.